TechdudeGames/UnderTale-Wiimote-Control/README.md

 ________________Installing________________

 A shell script called instcont.sh will install the prebuild binary to /usr/bin.
+Simply run it with ./ to run the install.

 _________________Running_________________